msabramo/go-anysched/README.md

-build                          Build all the things check                          Run tests and linters clean                          Clean up files that aren't checked into version control cli-smoketest-kubernetes       Quickly exercise hyperion-cli for Marathon cli-smoketest-marathon         Quickly exercise hyperion-cli for Marathon cli-smoketest                  Quickly exercise hyperion-cli for Marathon and Kubernetes lint                           Run golint linter metalinter                     Run gometalinter, which does a bunch of checks test-cover-html                Generate HTML test coverage report
+build                          Build all the things check                          Run tests and linters clean                          Clean up files that aren't checked into version control cli-smoketest-kubernetes       Quickly exercise anysched-cli for Marathon cli-smoketest-marathon         Quickly exercise anysched-cli for Marathon cli-smoketest                  Quickly exercise anysched-cli for Marathon and Kubernetes lint                           Run golint linter metalinter                     Run gometalinter, which does a bunch of checks test-cover-html                Generate HTML test coverage report